 35.Lod, and Ono, the Valley of the Craftsmen.

-36. And some of the courses of the Levites in Judah belonged to Benjamin.
+36. And of the Levites, some of the courses in Judah belonged to Benjamin.

 Nehemiah 12